saint2706/Games/docs/deployment/DEPLOYMENT.md

 ## Release Validation

 All PyPI releases are gated by an automated smoke test that runs in GitHub Actions whenever a release is published or the workflow is dispatched manually.
-The workflow builds the source and wheel distributions, installs the generated wheel into an isolated virtual environment, and verifies two representative entry points: `games-collection --help` and `python -m card_games.go_fish --gui-framework pyqt5 --help`.
+The workflow builds the source and wheel distributions, installs the generated wheel into an isolated virtual environment, and verifies two representative entry points: `games-collection --help` and `python -m games_collection.games.card.go_fish --gui-framework pyqt5 --help`.
 The PyPI upload proceeds only if these commands succeed, ensuring that the published artifacts are installable and expose their CLI help correctly.

 ## Installation from PyPI